The Origin of Mass

 (3.2)

-after the onset of the acceleration, the field at particle A will not have any information about this change in position – due to the finite speed of light c – and will therefore remain as it is.
-Immediately after this initial period, Δt1, particle A will then be accelerated constantly.
-The acceleration of particle A will follow the acceleration of particle B with this time delay Δt1.
-On the other hand, the change in the field caused by the changing position of particle A will reach particle B after a further delay of Δt1.
-This delay leads to a constant, additional displacement of the fields between the particles, resulting in a constant force between them. - This situation is portrayed in figure 2.2.
+after the onset of the acceleration, the field at the position of A will not change and A will therefore remain where it is.
+Immediately after this initial period, Δt1, the field change due to the motion of B will reach particle A which will then be accelerated constantly.
+The acceleration of particle A will follow the acceleration of particle B. On the other hand, the change in the field caused by the changing position of particle A will reach particle B after a further delay of Δt1.
+This delay leads to a constant, additional displacement of the fields between the particles, resulting in a constant force between them. - This situation is portrayed in figure 3.1

 Figure 3.1: